 To begin with, Patrols were sent out to observe the enemy, especially along the Finnish border but had orders not to engage.
-This was ignored by most of the Russian pilots who were fearless, flying through German flak attacking anything they could.
-Coming back to base with ammunition was an insult to the Motherland.
+This was ignored by most of the Russian pilots who were fearless, flying through heavy German flak, attacking anything they could.
+Coming back to base with ammunition left was an insult to the Motherland.

 The Russian fuel was a danger in itself as it was poor quality, low octane and often dirty.
 On one patrol, flying Hurricane Y-Z3763, Jack's engine cut out no less than three times over enemy territory!

 Back at base Jack shouted so much at one of the Russians, in charge of the fuel, that the Russian ran off and came back with a bottle of Vodka to calm him down.

 As the Russians progressed with their training, patrols were sent out to escort Russian bombers on raids over the German advancing lines.
 During this time Jack led several missions to destroy enemy positions that he had spotted.

 On 27 September Jack's plane was hit while flying a mission over the front line but managed to get back with his engine spurting out black smoke.

 Several Russian pilots were killed during this time in bombing raids, dog-fights and recon flights.
 Flight Lieutenant Berg was injured but later recovered.
 His war in Russia was over.